wikimedia/wikimedia-portals/docs/development/deploy.md

 and push the commit to Gerrit.
 The commit should be merged just before a deployment is about to take place.

 ## Deploying the Wikimedia portals
-From the deployment server (tin), run
+From the deployment server (deploy1001), run

 ```
 cd /srv/mediawiki-staging && git pull && git submodule update portals
 ```

-To test the portals on mwdebug, login to a debug server (e.g. mwdebug1002) and run
+To test the portals on mwdebug, login to a debug server (e.g. mwdebug1001) and run

 ```
 scap pull